gdgenchev/simple-mime-message-builder/README.md

 # SimpleMimeMessageBuilder

-A utility class for declarative creation of email messages in Java Spring using Builder Pattern.
+A utility class for declarative creation of email messages in Java using Builder Pattern.

 ## Without `SimpleMimeMessageBuilder`

-When creating a `MimeMessage` manually, each part of the email must be set using MimeMessageHelper setter methods.
+When creating a `MimeMessage` manually, each part of the email must be set using MimeMessageHelper setter methods (for spring)

 ```java
 MimeMessage message = mailSender.createMimeMessage();